 - Drop the dough using an ice cream scoop onto a parchment or silicone lined cookie sheet.
 There is just enough dough for 12 rolls, so divide the dough up equally between the 12.

 - Wet your fingers and use them to shape the dough into circles or fix the imperfections (they don’t have to be perfect).
 Flatten each ball of dough so that it’s approximately 3/4 -1 inch thick (keep wetting your fingers as you go along so that the dough does not stick to them).

 - Allow the rolls to rise in a warm spot for approximately 20 minutes.

 - Preheat the oven to 375 degrees (F).
 When the oven is fully preheated, bake the rolls for approximately 17 – 19 minutes (so they have a rising time of about 30 minutes total before placed in the oven to bake).
 They will be nice and golden brown when finished baking.

 - Remove the rolls from pan and allow them to cool on a wire rack.
 Cool for at least 15 - 20 minutes before serving.

-This recipe is linked to Slightly Indulgent Tuesday, Fat Tuesday, The Gluten-Free Homemaker, Allergy Free Wednesday, Waste Not Want Not Wednesday, Kids in the Kitchen, Pennywise Platter, Simple Lives Thursday, Keep It Real Thursday, Freaky Friday, Allergy Friendly Friday, and Fight Back Friday.
+This recipe is linked to Tasty Tuesday, Slightly Indulgent Tuesday, Fat Tuesday, Gluten Free Wednesdays, Allergy Free Wednesday, Waste Not Want Not Wednesday, Kids in the Kitchen, Pennywise Platter, Simple Lives Thursday, Keep It Real Thursday, Freaky Friday, Allergy Friendly Friday, and Fight Back Friday.